wicked-rainman/ESP32Dispatcher/README.md

 ```

-+ Within each dispatched function, make calls at suitable points to the dispatch expire method (If you don't do this, then the dispatcher will let the function run to completion).
++ Within each dispatched function, make calls at suitable points to the dispatch ___expire___ method (If you don't do this, then the dispatcher will let the function run to completion).
 If the lapse time is exceeded then the method returns a boolean which can be actioned on.
-In the main loop above, some examples are:
+Using the main loop as shown above, some simple examples are:

-**Function1** - Runs every 2 seconds.
-The for loop will always execute for more than 5 milliseconds, so the call to myjobs.expire() will return true after 5 milliseconds.
++ **Function1** - Runs every 2 seconds.
+The for loop will always execute for more than 5 milliseconds, so the call to ___myjobs.expire()___ will return true after 5 milliseconds.
 In this instance, Function1 will return to the dispatcher.
 Two seconds later, Function1 will be executed again.

 ```
             void Function1() {